Over the years, numerous changes have taken place on the

 Students often have confusion about what are the major landforms of the earth.
 As mentioned above, the earth’s surface consists of mountains, plateaus and plains.
 Let us have a look into different landforms of earth.

-Mountain is the natural face of earth surface elevation.
+Mountains: Mountain is the natural face of earth surface elevation.
 Largely, mountains are narrow at the top and broad at the base.
 With the increase of the altitude, there is a decrease in the temperature, resulting in the covering of the top area with snow.
-Like the different landforms of the earth, there are different types of mountains:
+Like the different landforms of the earth.

 The Himalayas, the Alps in Europe, and the Andes in South America have huge storehouses of water.
 Many rivers flowing through different parts of the country originate from these mountains.
 These mountains are largely untouched by human civilization and have abundant natural habitats.